-When the 2019 Android release comes out, we expect all devices running it to support managed device or work profile modes.
+When Android 10.0 is released, we expect all devices running it to support managed device or work profile modes.
 Older devices can be migrated as described earlier or managed using device admin until they are replaced.

 What if I have non-EMM provided apps that uses device admin?

 Sometimes, applications like an e-mail application can become a device admin in response to enterprise policies enforced on email servers.
-These applications will be subject to the same restrictions from the 2019 release onward: They may become device admins but won’t be able to enforce password policies or hardware restrictions.
+These applications will be subject to the same restrictions from the release of Android 10.0: They may become device admins but won’t be able to enforce password policies or hardware restrictions.
 Depending on the use case, these applications may:

 - Inflate a work profile themselves (become a DPC).